marty90/priv-accept/README.md

-## Cookie Accept
+## Cookie-Accept

-Accept automatically the Cookie Warnings to allow automated measurements on web tracking.
+Accept automatically the Cookie Warnings to allow automated measurements of web tracking as real users experience.
-It visits a URL and uses a heuristic to find the Cookie Banner and allow cookies.
+Cookie-Accept visits a URL and uses a heuristic to find the Cookie Banner and accept cookies.
 It is based on a set of keywords to find the right button/link.

 Given a website, the tool accomplishes these tasks:

-* Visits the website with a clean browser profile
+* Visits the website with a fresh browser profile
-* Clicks on the Cookie Accept bar, if one is found
+* Clicks on the Cookie Accept button, if one is found
-* Re-visit the URL after the consent is given
+* Re-visits the URL after the consent is given
+* Stores a rich log files containing metadata on the visits, including all URLs, installed cookies and performance metrics (e.g., OnLoad time)

 ### Prerequisites

 You need Python 3 with the `selenium` library.
 You also need Google Chrome and [chromedriver](https://chromedriver.chromium.org/) to allow Selenium using it.

+Cookie-Accept can also be built in a Docker image to allow parallel and isolated experiment.
+You can build the Docker image using the `Dockerfile` provided in this repo.
+The images extends the [BrowserTime](https://www.sitespeed.io/documentation/browsertime/) image to profit from the ready-to-use setup.

 ### Usage

-On a console
+Cookie-Accept runs via command line and accept the following arguments:

 ```
 cookie-accept.py    [-h] [--url URL] [--outfile OUTFILE]
-                    [--selectors SELECTORS] [--accept_words ACCEPT_WORDS]
+                    [--accept_words ACCEPT_WORDS]
                     [--chrome_driver CHROME_DRIVER]
                     [--screenshot_dir SCREENSHOT_DIR] [--lang LANG]
                     [--timeout TIMEOUT] [--clear_cache] [--headless]
                     [--try_scroll] [--global_search] [--full_net_log]
                     [--pre_visit] [--rum_speed_index]

 ```
+* `-h`: print the help

-* `url`: the url to visit
+* `--url URL`: the url to visit
-* `outfile`: the output file with the stats in JSON
+* `--outfile OUTFILE`: the output file with the metadata in JSON
-* `accept_words`: a file with the expressions that indicate cookie acceptance
+* `--accept_words ACCEPT_WORDS`: a file with the expressions that indicate cookie acceptance
-* `chrome_driver`: the path to chrome_driver in your machine.
-By default, is searches on the local dir
+* `--chrome_driver CHROME_DRIVER`: the path to chrome_driver in your machine.
+By default, is searches on the current directory
-* `screenshot_dir`: where to save some useful screenshot
+* `--screenshot_dir SCREENSHOT_DIR`: where to save the screenshots of the visits and clicked element
-* `lang`: the language to set.
+* `--lang LANG`: the language to set.
 It can affect the Cookie Banner content
-* `timeout`: the timeout to wait for extra-traffic after the onLoad events
+* `--timeout TIMEOUT`: the timeout to wait for extra-traffic after the onLoad events
-* `clear_cache`: clear the cache after the first visit
+* `--clear_cache`: clear the cache after the first visit
-* `headless`: run Chrome in headless mode.
+* `--headless`: run Chrome in headless mode.
 Note: in headless mode, the `clear_cache` cannot clean the DNS and socket cache due to limitations of Chrome
-* `try_scroll`: try to scroll the page if no banner is found
+* `--try_scroll`: try to scroll the page if no banner is found
-* `full_net_log`: store in the output file the details of the requests/responses
+* `--full_net_log`: store in the output file the details of the requests/responses
-* `pre_visit`: make all visits as "second visits", so with cache e open sockets
+* `--pre_visit`: make all visits as "second visits", so with warm cache and open sockets
-* `rum_speed_index`: compute RUM Speed Index
+* `--rum_speed_index`: compute the [RUM Speed Index](https://github.com/WPO-Foundation/RUM-SpeedIndex)

 ### Output

 The main output is a JSON file with various statistics, including all the HTTP requests fired at each stage, the cookies that are installed and some information about the found banners.
+You can can also find performance metrics such as OnLoad time and DOMLoaded time.
+It can compute the RUM Speed Index.
+Notice that performance metrics depend on whether you fisit the page with a fresh or non-fresh browser profile.

 Moreover, it stores screenshots of the page and of the cookie banners found as well as the clicked element.